scrawlon/scrawlon.github.io/_drafts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

     add_action( 'after_setup_theme', 'load_custom_core_options' );

 What the above code does is it loads the 'options_divi.php' file and our 'custom_options_divi.php' file.
+It then merges the arrays, $options and $custom_options.
+If you log into your WordPress admin, and open 'Divi > Theme Options > General', you should see t

-It then merges the arrays, $options and $custom Create a new folder called includes and create a files called social_icons.php.
+Create a new folder called includes and create a files called social_icons.php.
 Paste in the following code:

     <ul class="et-social-icons">